-Display the differences between two paths.
-The ways you can use svn diff are:

-Use just svn diff'to display local modifications in a working copy.

-Display the changes made to TARGETs as they are seen in REV between two revisions.
-TARGETs may be all working copy paths or all URLs.
-If TARGETs are working copy paths, N defaults to BASE and M to the working copy; if URLs, N must be specified and M defaults to HEAD.
-The "-c M" option is equivalent to "-r N:M" where N = M-1.
-Using "-c -M" does the reverse: "-r M:N" where N = M-1.

-Display the differences between OLD-TGT as it was seen in OLDREV and NEW-TGT as it was seen ain NEWREV.
+- Display the differences between two paths.
+You can use svn diff in the following ways: - Use just svn diff to display local modifications in a working copy. - Display the changes made to TARGETS as they are seen in REV between two revisions.
+TARGETS may be all working copy paths or all URLS.
+If TARGETS are working copy paths, N defaults to BASE and M to the working copy; if TARGETS are URLS, N must be specified and M defaults to HEAD.
+The -c M option is equivalent to -r N:M where N = M-1.
+Using -c -M does the reverse: -r M:N where N = M-1. - Display the differences between OLD-TGT as it was seen in OLDREV and NEW-TGT as it was seen in NEWREV.
 PATHS, if given, are relative to OLD-TGT and NEW-TGT and restrict the output to differences for those paths.
 OLD-TGT and NEW-TGT may be working copy paths or URL[@REV].
-NEW-TGT defaults to OLD-TGT if not specified. "-r N" makes OLDREV default to N, -r N:M makes OLDREV default to N and NEWREV default to M.
+NEW-TGT defaults to OLD-TGT if not specified. -r N makes OLDREV default to N; -r N:M makes OLDREV default to N and NEWREV default to M.

-Shorthand for svn diff --old=OLD-URL[@OLDREV] --new=NEW-URL[@NEWREV]
+svn diff OLD-URL[@OLDREV] NEW-URL[@NEWREV] is shorthand for svn diff -old=OLD-URL[@OLDREV] --new=NEW-URL[@NEWREV].